 The die cutting of a pressure sensitive sheet to the depth of the face layer only, without cutting the backing or support sheet.

-The method of using sharp edged cutting dies to cut out shapes from a wide array of soft to semi-rigid materials.
-The action of making piece parts from bulk materials using cutting dies and presses.
+The method of using sharp edged cutting dies to cut out shapes from a wide array of soft to semi-rigid materials including sheet metal, plastics, paper, paperboard, rubber, fiber, corrugated fiberboard, cloth, foam and more.
+The action of making piece-parts from bulk materials using cutting dies and presses.

 DIE EDGE BEVELS